4 Key Areas of Manual Handling

 Lifting, carrying, moving, pushing, or pulling loads physically comes under the definition of Manual Handling.
-There are certain risks attached to these kinds of practices, Manual handling regulations have been in place for several years but many organizations do not work towards implementing it.
+There are certain risks attached to these kinds of practices, Manual handling regulations have been in place for several years but many organizations do not work towards implementing them.

 An employer should ensure the protection of the manual handling workforce by having proper safety measures in place.
 MHE Training goes a long way in assuring the safety of the manual handling worker.
 One in three workplace accidents are caused by manual handling and around 300,000 people suffer back pain because of this practice in the UK.